Building more than homes: Habitat India’s volunteer programme sparks a movement of compassion.

-Till date over 56,000 individuals — including corporate leaders, professionals, students and youth — have joined Habitat for Humanity India’s Volunteer Build programme, lending their hands and hearts to build homes alongside families in need.
+To date, over 56,000 individuals including corporate leaders, professionals, students and youth have joined Habitat for Humanity India’s Volunteer Build programme, lending their hands and hearts to build homes alongside families in need.
 After a brief pandemic-induced pause, the programme resumed this year with fresh energy and renewed purpose.

 A new chapter of volunteer engagement: 2025

-In March, Habitat India hosted a special Legacy Build in Bengaluru, bringing together business leaders, international students and volunteers from Japan.
-Led by Anthony Miller, long-time Habitat volunteer and member of the Asia-Pacific Development Council, the build was a five-day immersion in compassion, cultural exchange and community that helped 3 families from the Hakki Pikki tribal community build a home of their own.
+In March, Habitat India hosted a special Legacy Build in Bengaluru, bringing together 15 volunteers which included business leaders and international students from Japan.
+Led by Anthony Miller, long-time Habitat volunteer and member of the Asia-Pacific Development Council, Habitat for Humanity International and Cecilia Melin, Executive Director of Habitat for Humanity Japan, the build was a five-day immersion in compassion and cultural exchange that helped 3 families from the Hakki Pikki tribal community build a home of their own.

 Samsung village #13: a model of long-term engagement

-In February and April, Habitat India welcomed 47 volunteers from Samsung C&T Korea and India to Saware village, Palghar as part of the Samsung Village #13 Project.
-These visits marked the fourth volunteer build by Samsung employees under this initiative.
-In this project Habitat India is building 15 homes for the Warli tribal community and improved sanitation units in three government schools.
+In February and April 2025, Habitat India welcomed a total of 47 volunteers from Samsung C&T Korea and Samsung C & T India to Saware village, Palghar as part of the Samsung Village #13 Project.
+In this project Habitat India is building 15 homes for the Warli tribal community and improving sanitation units in three government schools.

 Through hands-on participation, the volunteers gained a deeper understanding of the housing need and the impact of decent shelter on education, health and dignity.
 The build also included WASH (Water, Sanitation and Hygiene) awareness sessions for children and families to encourage long-term behavioural change.

-“Through our Volunteer Builds, we don’t just build houses — we build a shared vision of a better, more inclusive future,” said Anand Kumar Bolimera, National Director, Habitat for Humanity India.
-“Volunteers like those from Samsung, Pretium, Houlihan Lokey and our Legacy Build inspire action and drive sustainable change.”
+“Through our Volunteer Builds, we don’t just build houses.
+We build a shared vision of a better, more inclusive future.
+Thank you to all the volunteers who inspire action and drive sustainable change,” said Anand Kumar Bolimera, National Director, Habitat for Humanity India.

-“It was truly an amazing experience.
-We are from the construction industry but today we got to experience how it actually feels to get your hands dirty and move that brick.
-It feels good to know that we are contributing to building somebody’s dream home and I have given my best today.” - Meenal, Samsung C & T.
+"It was truly an amazing experience.
+We are from the construction industry, but today we experienced what it actually feels like to get our hands dirty and move that brick.
+It feels good to know we are contributing to building someone’s dream home and I gave my best today." - Meenal, Samsung C & T India.

-“It felt so good to see all these people coming together to build our home.
-They carried the bricks and contributed to building the wall of our home with us.
-We enjoyed working alongside these volunteers from Samsung C &T.” – Gurunath, Habitat homeowner.
+"It felt so good to see everyone coming together to build our home.
+They carried bricks and helped build its walls alongside us.
+We truly enjoyed working with these volunteers from Samsung C&T." – Gurunath, Saware, Palghar, Habitat homeowner.

 Why Volunteer?

-A day on a Habitat build site is more than a CSR activity.
-It’s a transformative experience.
-Volunteers immerse themselves in unfamiliar communities, learn from local resilience and form bonds that go beyond cultural or geographic boundaries.
+A day on a Habitat build site is a transformative experience.
+Volunteers work with communities and form bonds that go beyond cultural or geographic boundaries.

 Join Us

-Whether you are a corporation looking to strengthen your CSR engagement, a school eager to instil social responsibility or a young individual wanting to make a difference — Habitat India’s Volunteer Build Programme welcomes you.
+Whether you are a corporation looking to strengthen your CSR and employee engagement, a school eager to instil social responsibility or a young individual wanting to make a difference, Habitat India’s Volunteer Build Programme welcomes you.

 Together, we can build more than homes.